 Depending upon the circumstances, certain assets that you or your spouse brought with you into your marriage could be on the table, too.
 Michigan law treats commingled “separate” assets similarly to “marital” assets in most cases.
-Appreciation, renovations, mutual contributions to a business or professional practice, and other issues can also complicate high-net-worth property divisions; and, to make sure you leave your marriage with your fair share, it is critical to hire experienced high-asset divorce lawyers.
+Appreciation, renovations, mutual contributions to a business or professional practice, and other issues can also complicate high-net-worth property divisions; and, to make sure you leave your marriage with your fair share, it is critical to hire an experienced Grand Rapids high-asset divorce attorney.

 Decades of Experience in Protecting Spousal Rights

 At Kraayeveld Law, we bring decades of experience in representing spouses in high-net-worth (or “high asset”) divorces.
 Our Grand Rapids high asset divorce attorneys have the experience and are knowledgeable about the complex legal issues involved, and we are intimately familiar with the unique negotiating challenges that often force high-net-worth couples into litigation.
 While we work with our clients to achieve amicable property settlements whenever possible – including using mediation when necessary – we are also aggressive divorce litigation attorneys who will not hesitate to fight for our clients’ desired property rights in court or during arbitration.